 Your tax owing is:

-Add together the tax owing as calculated under section B for all of the portions of the property to determine the total amount of BC home flipping tax that you owe.
-Since a calculation of taxable income and net taxable income that results in a negative number is deemed to be zero, you cannot use the loss from the sale of one portion of the property to reduce the amount of tax owing in respect of another portion.
+Add together the tax owing as calculated under section B for all of the portions of the taxable property to determine the total amount of BC home flipping tax that you owe.
+Since a calculation of taxable income and net taxable income that results in a negative number is deemed to be zero, you cannot use the loss from the disposition of one portion of the taxable property to reduce the amount of tax owing in respect of another portion.

-Stephanie purchased portions of a residential property on different dates.
-On January 1, 2025, she purchased 20% of the property for $200,000 and began living in a housing unit on the property as her primary residence.
-She then purchased 30% of the property for $300,000 on January 1, 2026, and the remaining 50% for $500,000 on December 1, 2026.
+Stephanie acquired portions of a residential property that is a taxable property on different dates.
+On January 1, 2025, she acquired 20% of the taxable property for $200,000 and began living in a housing unit on the residential property as her primary residence.
+She then acquired 30% of the taxable property for $300,000 on January 1, 2026, and the remaining 50% for $500,000 on December 1, 2026.

 Step 1: Calculate your taxable income

-The proceeds from the sale of the property must be allocated proportionately between the portions. $480,000 (30% of $1,600,000) is allocated to the portion that was purchased on January 1, 2026. $800,000 (50% of $1,600,000) is allocated to the portion that was purchased on December 1, 2026.
+The proceeds from the disposition of the taxable property must be allocated proportionately between the portions. $480,000 (30% of $1,600,000) is allocated to the portion that was acquired on January 1, 2026. $800,000 (50% of $1,600,000) is allocated to the portion that was acquired on December 1, 2026.

 Taxable income for the January portion is: